Donald K. Johnson

-Donald Kenneth Johnson, O.C. (born June 18, 1935) is a Canadian businessman and philanthropist.
+Donald Kenneth Johnson, CC (born June 18, 1935) is a Canadian businessman and philanthropist.
 Born and raised in Lundar, Manitoba, he currently resides in Toronto, Ontario.

 Life and career

 Johnson received a B.Sc. degree in electrical engineering in 1957 from the University of Manitoba, and a M.B.A. degree in 1963 from what is now the Ivey Business School.
 His initial career was in electrical engineering with Canadian General Electric in Toronto and with Federal Electric Corporation on the DEW line in the Canadian Arctic.

 In 1963, Johnson began his career in the investment industry when he joined Burns Bros. & Denton Ltd. Thereafter, he held a series of management positions in Institutional Equity, Sales, Trading, Research, International, Retail and Investment Management.
 He was President of Burns Fry from 1984 to 1989, then held senior positions with its successor firms.
 He eventually became vice-chairman of BMO Nesbitt Burns before retiring in October 2004.

 Johnson is a member of the advisory board of BMO Capital Markets.
 He has also served on the board of directors of a number of public companies, including goeasy Ltd., where he was chairman from 2000 to 2018 and has been chairman emeritus since January 2019.

 In addition, Johnson was on the board of governors of the Toronto Stock Exchange from 1978 to 1980 and served as Chairman of the Investment Dealers Association of Canada from 1988 to 1989.

 Johnson was married to Anna McCowan (formerly Gilmour) from 1981 until her death in 2020.
 He was her third husband and is the stepfather of her two sons, Sean and Kaelin McCowan.
 He also has three children from his prior marriage – Virginia, Carter and Jessica.